TakingITGlobal/a11ize/README.md

 - Ensure that text sizes are defined in `rem`s

-### Parameters
+### Options

-All parameters are optional and default to the values below.
+All options are optional and default to the values below.

 ```js
 {